curl/everything-curl/libcurl-http-versions.md

-order to get libcurl to work with the URLs you pass in libcurl offers ways for you to specify which HTTP version that request and transfer should use. libcurl is designed in a way so that it tries to use the most common, the most sensible if you want, default values first but sometimes that isn't enough and then you may need to instruct libcurl what to do.
+order to get libcurl to work with the URLs you pass in libcurl offers ways for you to specify which HTTP version that request and transfer should use. libcurl is designed in a way so that it tries to use the most common, the most sensible if you want, default values first but sometimes that is not enough and then you may need to instruct libcurl what to do.

 Since mid 2016, libcurl defaults to use HTTP/2 for HTTPS servers if you have a